idktheflag/Website/src/content/team/temp3st.md

 order: 7
 ---

-*This bio was auto-generated from [temp3st's website](https://temp3st.vercel.app/) and not written by them.*
+*This bio was auto-generated from [temp3st's website](https://temp3st.vercel.app/) and not written by them.* {they're kidding, they wrote this since then but i'm leaving this line bc funny - river}

 17-year-old cybersec enthusiast out of the Bay Area.
 CompTIA Security+ certified and currently grinding through OSCP (~75% done).
 Specializes in penetration testing, web exploitation, and Active Directory.